gohugoio/hugo/content/themes/creating.md

 ## Theme Components

 A theme consists of templates and static assets such as javascript and css files.
-Themes can also provide [archetypes][], which are archetypal content types used by the `hugo new` command to scaffold new conte files with preconfigured front matter.
+Themes can also provide [archetypes][], which are archetypal content types used by the `hugo new` command to scaffold new content files with preconfigured front matter.

 {{% note "Use the Hugo Generator Tag" %}}